vkacetl/drupal8_installation/README.md

 5. Dump new database
 6. Create git repository with new "Devel" branch and checkout into.

-For Windows 10 - rename this script with suffix *.ps1 instead of *.sh
+For Windows 10 - rename this script with suffix *.ps1 instead of *.sh (- not tested)

 Tested on Gentoo.